Sneha55S/final-project/README.md

-✨ Cine Review: Your Movie Reviews ✨
+✨ Cine Review: Movie Reviews ✨

 🎬 Project Overview
 Cine Review is a dynamic web application for movie enthusiasts.
 It allows users to search for films, view detailed information, explore community ratings, and for logged-in members, to contribute their own ratings and AI-assisted reviews.
 Built with a clean, minimalistic design, it showcases core web development principles and API integrations.